nfuller17/CMPSC-488-Capstone/README.md

 ### Created using Unreal Engine v4.27
 </br>

-**In order for the game to function correctly, the following asset packs must be installed from the Unreal Marketplace and added to the local project directory:**
+**In order for the game to function correctly, the following asset packs must be installed from the Unreal Engine Marketplace and added to the local project directory:**

 *Paragon: Gideon*
 https://www.unrealengine.com/marketplace/en-US/product/paragon-gideon